South Korea women's national under-18 ice hockey team

 The South Korea women's national under-18 ice hockey team is the women's national under-18 ice hockey team of South Korea.
 The team is controlled by the Korea Ice Hockey Association, a member of the International Ice Hockey Federation.
-The team made its international debut in January 2019 and currently play in Division I Group B of the IIHF World Women's U18 Championships.
+The team made its international debut in January 2019 and currently plays in Division I Group B of the IIHF World Women's U18 Championships.

 History

 The South Korea women's national under-18 ice hockey team debuted at the 2019 IIHF World Women's U18 Championship Division I Group B Qualification tournament in Jaca, Spain.
 Their opening game of the tournament was against Spain which they won 1–0.
 South Korea went on to win their next two preliminary round games, including a 5–0 win over Mexico which is currently their largest win on record.
 The team finished at the top of Group B in the preliminary round and were drawn against Australia for the semifinals.
 South Korea won their semifinal and advanced to the gold medal game against Kazakhstan.
 South Korea won the match 4–3 following a shootout and gained promotion to Division I Group B for 2020.
 The IIHF Directorate named Eom Suyeon the tournament's best defender and Kim Heewon was selected as the best South Korean player of the tournament.

 In January 2020 South Korea travelled to Katowice, Poland for the 2020 IIHF World Women's U18 Championship Division I Group B. Their opening game against Austria which they lost 0–4, currently their largest loss on record.
 South Korea went on to finish the tournament in fourth after winning two games of their five games and finishing ahead of Poland and Great Britain.
 Huh Eun-Bee was named the best South Korean player of the tournament.